jonleighton/focused_controller/README.md

 end
 ```

-Some notes:

-* You can include `FocusedController::Mixin` anywhere, so you don't have
+You can include `FocusedController::Mixin` anywhere, so you don't have
 to use Focused Controller in every single controller if you don't want
-  to
-* `expose` makes the object returned by the block available in your view
-  template.
-It also memoizes the result so the block will only be
-  executed once.
-* It is not necessary to specify `:only` or `:except` on the before
-  filter, since we declare the filter for exactly the actions we want it
-  to run on.
-Rails has many methods which accept action names to limit
-  what they get applied to - this is basically irrelevant with Focused
-  Controller due to the increased granularity that having a class for each
-  action gives us.
+to.
+I find it useful to define `ApplicationController::Action` and
+inherit from that where needed.

-* The `#call` method is what gets invoked when the action runs, so put
+The `#call` method is what gets invoked when the request is served.

-  the 'active ingredients' in here.
+The `#expose` declaration defines a method which runs the block and
+memoizes the result.
+It also makes `post` a helper method so you can
+call it from the view template.

+The `before_filter` in Singular is inherited by precisely the actions
+that need it, so we don't need to specify `:only` or `:except`.

 ## Routing ##